Cost of Living Comparison Between Sweden and Italy Cost of Living Comparison Between Sweden and Italy

 Which country is cheaper for everyday spending?

-Italy is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in Italy: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

 Which country has higher housing costs?

-Rent in Sweden beats Italy across the board, especially in major cities.
+Rent in Sweden is consistently higher than in Italy across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $2,500 a realistic budget in Italy or Sweden?
+Is $2,500 a realistic budget in Italy or in Sweden?

-In Italy, $2,500 covers most cities easily.
-In Sweden, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Italy, $2,500 covers most cities easily; in Sweden it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

 Sweden vs other spots: cost of living compared